craigfisk/IntelliJ_settings/README.md

 # IntelliJ_settings
-Useful to synchronizing IntelliJ settings between machines; mainly using it for Live Templates in Flutter / Dart.
+Useful for synchronizing IntelliJ settings between machines; mainly using it for Live Templates in Flutter / Dart.
+More information at: https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html